 All bets are determined by the final score of the game.
 This score will include overtime and shootouts.
 So how does this work?
 First, overtime scores are valid.
 If a team scores in overtime, it is added to the score of the game.

 But what about when they’re tied after overtime and there is a shootout?
 Simple.
 The team that wins the shootout has one point added to their final score and is declared the winner for betting purposes.
+If you want to stick with more traditional fantasy games, try the MKF app instead.

 Yes, although it depends on which state you are from.
 Many states now have online and retail sports betting that is totally regulated and available for people 21+.